 Respect is a two-way street.
 Whenever you're working beneath someone, you need to respect them.
 You should listen to what they say, take feedback (however critical!) on board and get the job done.
 That's a given.
 But what about your manager respecting you and your time?
 When your manager has respect for you, they speak to you about your workload, your work-life balance and how you are finding the job.
-Additionally, this person will take the time to understand your role so they can support you in it.
-Needless to say, when you feel that your manager is respectful of you, it is certain to lead to a higher level of work satisfaction.
+Additionally, this person will take the time to understand your role so that they can support you in it.
+Needless to say, when you feel that your manager is respectful of you, it's certain to lead to a higher level of work satisfaction.

 4. You rarely feel bored at work

 Workplace boredom can be a real mood killer.
 Picture the scene: It's 3 PM on a Tuesday and you're at your desk.
 The task list keeps piling up and you're ticking over.
 You take on a task, get it done and then move on to the next thing.
 It's monotonous and don't you know it?
 Your eyes keep flitting up to the clock in the corner of your screen.
 You've never seen time move so slowly before.
 If all of the above sounds familiar, you're bored with your workload.
-There could be many reasons for this but one of the main ones has to be that you're not challenged in your existing role.
+There could be many reasons for this, but one of the main ones has to be that you're not challenged in your existing role.
 If your work is painfully easy, that could be a problem.

 Being satisfied in the workplace means ensuring that you have tasks that challenge you.
 That may mean that you have to solve problems, that you're learning new skills as you work or that you are part of a bigger project.
 If you're lacking this fundamental ingredient to your own happiness, take charge of the situation.
 You can speak to one of your superiors and see what options are on the table.
-Believe it or not, they may love to hear that you want something more challenging than this hum-drum task list.
+Believe it or not, they may love to hear that you want something more challenging than this humdrum task list.

 5. You have the chance to learn new things

 As humans, we need to be continuously learning new things.
 If you stay still for too long, you start to stagnate.
 That could not be truer than when it comes to the workplace.
 Let's say you landed this particular role a few years ago and nothing within it has changed.
-For the past three years, you have shown up every working day and carried about the same old tasks.
+For the past three years, you've shown up every working day and carried about the same old tasks.
 It sounds like a total snooze-fest and that's because it is.
 One thing that can alleviate this issue is the opportunity to learn new things at work.

 There's good news!
 Many modern workplaces offer educational opportunities to their staff.
 For example, your company may allow you to take a course online or even further your education with a new degree.
-This move is positive both on an individual and business level.
+This move is positive both on an individual and a business level.
 The more skills you have, the more you can bring to your current role.
 Speak to the HR department and see whether there are currently any initiatives in place to support your future goals.

 6. You feel that you can speak up

 When you see something that's not quite right at work, do you feel that you can speak up about it?
 The truth of the matter is that this is about having a positive workplace culture.
 No company is perfect and people make mistakes.
-However, all staff members should feel comfortable in reporting problems and talking to their manager about any issues they are having.
+However, all staff members should feel comfortable in reporting problems and talking to their manager about any issues they're having.
 Take a moment to reflect on whether this is true for you.
 If the answer is no, you may want to consider looking for a whole new workplace.

 What's the verdict?
 Are you happy with your current role or are you ready to look for something else?
-You spend a huge proportion of your waking life at work, and so ensuring that you're doing something meaningful to you couldn't be more important.
+You spend a huge proportion of your waking life at work, so ensuring that you're doing something meaningful to you couldn't be more important.
 If you've ticked all of the above boxes, that's a great place to start.
 However, should you find that your job is leaving you less than satisfied, it's time to switch things up and start searching for something that does the trick.